Quantum yield efficiency of photosynthesis

 /home/docs/checkouts/readthedocs.org/user_builds/pyrealm/checkouts/latest/pyrealm/pmodel/pmodel.py:481: UserWarning:

-Pyrealm 2.0.0 uses a new default for the quantum yield of photosynthesis (phi0=1/8).
+The default value for quantum yield of photosynthesis (phi0=1/8) has changed

 warn(